-RAs do not issue or cause the issuance of SSL Certificates.
-Some RAs may be enabled to perform validation of some or all of the subject identity information, but are not able to undertake domain control validation.
+RAs may be enabled to perform validation of some or all of the subject identity information, but are not able to undertake domain control validation in the case of SSL certificates.

 RAs may only undertake their validation duties from pre-approved systems which are identified to the CA by various means that always include but are not limited to the white-listing of the IP address from which the RA operates.